Do you have so much to do but feel less and less effective at getting it done?

 Avoid Snacking – It Causes Insulin Spikes

-Snacking and eating more than 3 meals a day cause the body to have frequent insulin spikes.
-Those insulin spikes cause the overproduction of Cortisol – a stress hormone that tells our body to “store fat”.
+Snacking and eating more than 3 meals a day causes the body to have frequent insulin spikes.
+Those insulin spikes cause the overproduction of Cortisol – a stress hormone that tells our body to “store fat.”

 3. Not Eating 3 Hours Before Bed – Clean Up Receptor Sites

-Getting rid of sugar, sugary drinks and drinking more water doesn’t just give the body the ability to have fewer calories it also cuts out those insulin spikes so they body doesn’t need to work so hard.
-Not eating between meals Cuts down stress on the body, reducing the stress on the adrenals and stops the body from storing fat.
+Getting rid of sugar, sugary drinks and drinking more water doesn’t just give the body the ability to have fewer calories it also cuts out those insulin spikes so the body doesn’t need to work so hard.
+Not eating between meals cuts down stress on the body, reducing the stress on the adrenals, and stops the body from storing fat.

-As this get’s easier for you to only eat caloric things 3 times a day try moving into eating only 2 meals a day and you will feel amazing.
+As this get’s easier for you to only eat caloric foods 3 times a day try moving into eating only 2 meals a day and you may find you feel amazing.

-Be aware tho – those 2 meals need to be balanced with vegetables, Proteins, and fats.
-Keeping sugar out of your diet as well as bread & pasta to a minimum you will feel so much better.
-The fewer carbs you eat at a meal – the more you lean toward fat and protein as your energy sources the better you will feel.
-It also makes it easier moving to 2 meals a day will be.
+Be aware though – those 2 meals need to be balanced with vegetables, proteins, and fats.
+Keeping sugar out of your diet, as well as keeping bread & pasta to a minimum, you will feel so much better.
+The fewer carbs you eat at a meal – the more you lean toward fat and protein as your energy sources then the better you will feel.
+It also makes it easier to move to 2 meals a day.

-I don’t recommend completely cutting out Carbs (carbohydrates) from your diet as fresh fruit, root crop foods like carrots and sweet potatoes are very good for you.
+I don’t recommend completely cutting out carbs from your diet because fresh fruit and root crop foods, like carrots and sweet potatoes, are very good for you.

 Be Aware of YOU – Actively Reduce Stress in Your Life